-In this article: About the Pages Visited condition | Usage Examples | How to set up a Pages Visited condition.
+In this article: Usage Examples | How to set up the condition.

-The Pages Visited condition lets you add or replace content on your website based on the pages previously visited by a user on your site.
+This condition lets you add or replace content on your website based on the pages previously visited by a user on your site.

 Be mindful that the condition will only work if the user has visited the site using the same device and browser and did not clean the browser cookies.